VineLang/vine/docs/features/variables.typ

 x // 5
 ```

 Using a variable with no value will currently lead to unexpected behavior.
-In
-the future, this will be a type error.
+In the future, this will be a type error. #todo[it's the future]

-(Note that, in more advanced uses of the #vi[`let`] statement, declaring a variable
+(Note that, in more advanced uses of the #vi[`let`] statement,
-with an initializer is not always equivalent to declaring it no initializer and
+  declaring a variable with an initializer is not always equivalent
-then assigning to it.)
+  to declaring it no initializer and then assigning to it.)

 All variables have a type, which is inferred by default.